 Isabelle, then nine years old, remained in England in diplomatic limbo.
 In the middle of the rebellion, her house was ambushed by Henry’s men and she was kept in Berkshire as the political machinations in London played out, not allowed to see Richard after his return and abdication or before his execution.
 Unclear what to do with her, the new Henry IV delayed returning her to France by proposing a match between her and Henry of Monmouth, now Prince of Wales.
 The French were horrified and it came to nothing.

 It’s debatable whether life in France was much better.
-In the eight years since her departure, her father’s health had declined, the government was more corrupt and the fighting between Orleans and Burgundy deepened.
+In the five years since her departure, her father’s health had declined, the government was more corrupt and the fighting between Orleans and Burgundy deepened.
 In 1405 there was a crisis when the Duke of Burgundy attempted to kidnap Isabelle’s younger brother, the dauphin, and his siblings (not Isabelle) and was forced to return them, sparking a reckoning within the government over who held the reins of power.

 On June 29, 1406, Isabelle married her first cousin, the eldest son and heir of her uncle, the Duke of Orleans.
 Based mainly in Blois, she was witness to the growing strife of her family, particularly when her father-in-law was murdered on the orders of Burgundy in November 1407.
 Siding with her in-laws, she was estranged from her parents who pardoned Burgundy out of necessity until a peace was reached at Chartres in March 1409.
 By then Isabelle was pregnant with her first child.
 She gave birth to a daughter, Jeanne, that September and died a few days later on the 13th.
-She was only 19 years old.
+She was 19 years old.

 Her second husband, Charles, Duke of Orleans, became a leader of one faction in the ongoing Burgundian-Armagnac civil war.
 He made a deal with Henry IV’s government in England in 1412/1413 in the hopes of using them to permanently oust Burgundy, however Henry IV’s death in 1413 and Henry V’s accession helped fast-track England’s invasion.
 He fought at the Battle of Agincourt in October 1415 and was captured.
 He remained a prisoner in England until his release in 1440.